armory/docs/content/en/docs/installation/guide/install-on-aks.md

 ## Start the Halyard container

-On the `Halyard machine`, start the Halyard container (see the `armory/halyard-armory` [tag list](https://hub.docker.com/r/armory/halyard-armory/tags)) for the latest Armory extended Halyard Docker image tag.
+On the `Halyard machine`, start the Halyard container (see the `armory/halyard-armory` [tag list](https://hub.docker.com/r/armory/halyard-armory/tags)) for the latest Armory-extended Halyard Docker image tag.

 *If you want to install OSS Spinnaker instead, use `gcr.io/spinnaker-marketplace/halyard:stable` for the Docker image.*